tylerlwsmith/deadhandmedia.com/README.md

 hugo server --bind "0.0.0.0" --baseUrl "http://$(ipconfig getifaddr en0)"
 ```

-## Manually clearing the getJSON cache
+## Manually clearing the getJSON for blog posts on DEV

+**The following recommendations may not always work: DEV uses aggressive caching on their API server at the time of writing (December 2021) which returns cached results for hours.**

 To delete the cached posts from DEV, stop the server then delete the `resources/cache` directory.
 The data will be refetched the next time you start the server.
+You can also run Hugo with the `--ignoreCache` or `--gc` flags, which should clear

 ## Skipping builds on Netlify